SuperAwesomeLTD/sa-web-sdk-docs/versions/2.0.0/source/04video.rst

 Javascript object
 ^^^^^^^^^^^^^^^^^

-Finally, if you want to add the video as a Javascript object:
+If you want more control over your video ads you can add them as a Javascript object:

 .. code-block:: html